OsamaAbuReesh/NLP-Document-Search/README.md

 # NLP-Document-Search

 # Description:
 The Text Similarity Analyzer is a Python-based project that leverages Natural Language Processing (NLP) techniques to analyze and rank documents based on their similarity to a user-input query.
-The system utilizes the Term Frequency-Inverse Document Frequency (TF-IDF) approach and Cosine Similarity to determine the relevance of documents to a given query.
-Stop words in the English language are removed to enhance the accuracy of the analysis. 🚀 This tool is designed to assist in document retrieval and search tasks, making it valuable for information retrieval and text mining applications.
+The system now utilizes a simplified tokenization process and an updated vectorizer configuration for improved accuracy. 🚀 This tool is designed to assist in document retrieval and search tasks, making it valuable for information retrieval and text mining applications.

 # Features:

-TF-IDF and Cosine Similarity for document analysis. 📊 Removal of English stop words for improved accuracy. 🛑 Top 5 relevant documents displayed for a user-entered query. 📋
+- TF-IDF and Cosine Similarity for document analysis. 📊
+- Removal of English stop words for improved accuracy. 🛑
+- Top 5 relevant documents displayed for a user-entered query. 📋

 # Usage:
 - Enter a query. 🖋️